Migration Trail History 17th, 18th & 19th Centuries

 Genealogy research contains within itself a mixture of time travel, dusty objects and faded lines on paper.
 Nothing is more difficult in genealogy than tracing the pioneers when they migrated to a new territory, a new state, or a new country.
 It would be a priceless treasure to find an ancestor’s diary of the trip.
 Detailing each day’s events, Example: “April 14th, 1792-Rain this morning, leaking into the wagon because of the winds.
 We have not met one person since we crossed into Indiana Territory.
 Even the animal creatures have disappeared.”
+Transcribed from an early diary of an unknown individual.
 Just a few words from our ancestors to confirm they were on this trail, on this date, traveling in this direction.
 Researching how your ancestor traveled and why; requires a much different approach.
-The research is difficult, but the rewards make the effort all worthwhile.
+Let your journey begin with the amazing early roads of our ancestors.

 Albany Post Road